 The scale of plastic in the UK

-In the UK it is estimated that we use five million tonnes of plastic every year, nearly half of which is packaging, and demand is rising.
+In the UK it is estimated that five million tonnes of plastic is used every year, nearly half of which is packaging, and demand is rising.
 The UK Government publishes regular statistics on the amount of plastic packaging produced and on its final treatment, although some of these statistics have been questioned for their accuracy both by the National Audit Office and WWF-UK.

 Environmental problems and benefits